Sermon on Matthew 14:13-21 | Super-Size Your Faith

 verses 16-18:

 Why would Jesus tell the disciples to do something that could not be done?
-Exactly because it could not be done—Jesus is trying to demonstrate to the disciples their inadequacy for the task at hand.
+Exactly because it could not be done—Jesus is demonstrating to the disciples their inadequacy for the task at hand.

 verses 19-21: